 Uprooted: The 1950s plan to erase Indian Country

 In the 1950s, the U.S. government launched a campaign to assimilate Native Americans by eliminating reservations, terminating tribal governments, and persuading Native people to move to cities.
 Hundreds of thousands of Native people relocated to distant cities such as Chicago, Minneapolis, Detroit, Oakland, and Los Angeles.
 This documentary presents the voices of people who survived a devastating plan to solve "the Indian problem."

 Soldiers for Peace takes a deep look at why a significant number of Vietnam veterans felt compelled to oppose the war rather than simply try to put it behind them when they returned home.
 Through first-person storytelling, it explores the way their conceptions of patriotism changed and evolved as their faith in the Vietnam War and the American government dissolved.

 An honest, insightful discussion of the ongoing trauma and mental health impacts from the U.S. government's American Indian Relocation Program - designed in the 1950s to assimilate Indigenous people into white-centric society and eliminate tribal governments and culture.
 Indigenous experts delve into the impacts of historical trauma in their community and the resiliency factors that empower so many to overcome persistent systems of discrimination.

 Hosted by Anton Treuer, Ph.D.
 (Leech Lake Band of Ojibwe), Professor of Ojibwe at Bemidji State University.
 Panelists include:

-Questions about carrying these APM Reports Docs and Specials?
+Questions about carrying APM Reports or your affiliation?